 -

 I love the attention I get, but sometimes hear it's just as a gimmick.
 This is not a gimmick.
 If managed correctly, this is a competitive tool.
-I am humbled that Perfect Game in 2019 called me a "legit both-handed pitcher touching 82 with both sides".
-My long term goal is to touch 100mph, and I will touch 90 by this year-end 2020.
+I am humbled that Perfect Game in 2019 called me a "legit both-handed pitcher...
+A primary pitcher, Jon shows outstanding form WITH BOTH ARMS and it is equally sound.
+His current ability is both rare and highly commendable and is not close to reaching its peak.
+His "right now" form is college ready.
+His mechanical ability is equal from both sides."
+My long term goal is to touch 100mph, and off the mound I will touch 90 by this summer or fall 2021.
 I already run-n-gunned 90 summer 2019.

 -